 - Slender, streamlined bodies that maximize flight efficiency, along with unusually lightweight skeletons and other adaptations for easier, lengthy flight.

 - Long, pointed wings that aid flight agility and create extra lift for added stamina.
-Some species also have long tails or tail streamers that help with acrobatic antics.
+Some species also have long tails or tail streamers that help to steer through acrobatic antics.

 - Typically carnivorous diets, though the prey taken will vary with different species.
 Some aerial birds are insectivorous, while others are often piscivorous.

-- Less developed feet that may be insufficient for walking or upright perching, and many of these birds cling to surfaces instead.
+- Less developed feet that may be insufficient for walking or upright perching and many of these birds cling to vertical surfaces instead.
 Others may have more developed feet but can be awkward and ungainly on land, despite their grace and ease in the air.

+It may seem that any birds that are such extraordinary fliers ought to be able to fly away from threats and dangerous situations, but that isn't the case.
 Because aerial birds are most comfortable in the air, they often face strong hazards on land, where they are less adaptable.
-Invasive predators in nesting areas as well as loss of suitable habitat that can accommodate these birds' needs are the most common threats.
+Invasive predators in nesting areas, as well as the loss of suitable habitat that can accommodate these birds' unique needs, are the most common threats.
+Other threats include loss of food sources due to pesticide sprays or overfishing, as well as collisions with buildings, wind turbines, and other obstacles.